percona/pmm-doc/docs/setting-up/server/virtual-appliance.md

 **UI {{icon.mouse}}**

+1. If started, shut down the virtual machine.
-1. In the VMware main window, select the imported virtual machine.
+2. In the VMware main window, select the imported virtual machine.
-2. Click *Virtual Machine --> Settings...*
+3. Click *Virtual Machine --> Settings...*
-3. Click *Network Adaptor*.
+4. Click *Network Adaptor*.
-4. In the *Bridged Networking* section, select *Autodetect*.
+5. In the *Bridged Networking* section, select *Autodetect*.
-5. Close the settings window.
+6. Close the settings window.

 ### 3.3.
 Start guest and get IP address